Andrew Rodger Waterston: Second World War and the Middle East

-Later Career and Retirement
+Later career and retirement

 He returned to Scotland in 1952, working from the Royal Scottish Museum, where he was appointed Keeper of Natural History in 1958.
 He retired from that post in 1973 but was retained as an Emeritus Researcher until 1978.
 Under Waterston the museum's collections were increased and developed, with Waterston often using his contacts in the Middle East to add to the collections.
 Prior to the war his specialism was in the Hemiptera and Hymenoptera but in response to the bequest of the collection of Kenneth Morton he switched to Neuroptera and Odonata, publishing papers on the dragonflies of the Middle East, especially after he retired.
 He also published important papers on the fauna and ecology of the Outer Hebrides, an interest that was sparked on the 1935 Expedition.

 In 1946 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Charles Stephen, Sir William Wright Smith, James Ritchie and D'Arcy Wentworth Thompson.
 In 1982, he was awarded the Society's Neill Prize Medal in recognition of his contribution to the natural history of the Hebrides and to Scottish entomology.
 Waterston co-edited the "Scottish Naturalist" from just before the war and again from 1983, where he set editorial standards, and he advised Curwen Press and then Harley Books, helping them to achieve exceptional standards in their entomological publications.
 He was one of the founders of the Scottish Natural History Library, and was instrumental in it acquiring the library of the Royal Physical Society of Edinburgh and the natural history holdings of the Royal Society of Edinburgh.
 He was also, like his father, a curator at the Department of Entomology of the British Museum (Natural History).
-He was awarded the OBE.
-In 1952 for his work on locust control.
+He was awarded the OBE in 1952 for his work on locust control.

-Family

-In 1938 he married Marie Elizabeth Campbell (died 2005).